Plan your season with the best things to do in Edinburgh this spring.

 Finding the perfect whisky for you.

-Expect to find many Edinburgh whisky venues taking part in the celebrations – from The Scotch Whisky Experience on the Royal Mile to Johnnie Walker Princes Street.
-Or how about a dram in the luxurious surrounding of the Balmoral Hotel’s Scotch Whisky Bar where the Whisky Ambassadors will be able to advise what’s best.
-Cheers to that!
+Several Edinburgh whisky venues take part in the celebrations – from The Scotch Whisky Experience on the Royal Mile to Johnnie Walker Princes Street.
+Or how about a dram in the luxurious surrounding of the Balmoral Hotel’s Scotch Whisky Bar where their Whisky Ambassadors will be able to help you choose a dram from their collection of 500 whiskies.

 10. Explore beyond Edinburgh

-Enjoying memorable day trips and seeing more of Scotland from Edinburgh.
+Enjoying day trips and seeing more of Scotland from Edinburgh.

 From sweeping silver beaches and diverse wildlife to exciting museums and legendary golf courses, the Lothians have all you need for a great day out, and it’s all within easy travelling distance from Edinburgh.

-Experience East Lothian’s 40 miles of stunning coastline and beaches and discover why it’s a haven for water sports; try your hand at some of the world’s most popular golf courses in the Kingdom of Fife or discover the hidden gems that make Midlothian an area of both natural and industrial heritage.
+Experience East Lothian’s 40 miles of stunning coastline and beaches and discover why it’s a haven for water sports, or try your hand at some of the world’s most popular golf courses in the Kingdom of Fife.
+Discover the hidden gems that make Midlothian an area of both natural and industrial heritage and visit castles that have played a major part in Scotland’s history in West Lothian.
+Head south to the Scottish Borders and admire the area’s stunning natural landscape.

 Keep up-to-date with what’s happening in Edinburgh